 Michael Kay is the original developer of Saxon.
 He founded Saxonica in 2004.
-His knowledge of XSLT and XQuery is second to none: he is the editor of the specifications for XSLT 2.0 and 3.0, and XPath 3.1 Functions and Operators; a joint editor of XPath 2.0 and XPath 3.0; and an invited expert on the W3C XQuery Working Group.
+His knowledge of XSLT and XQuery is second to none: he was the editor of the specifications for XSLT 2.0 and 3.0, and XPath 3.1 Functions and Operators; a joint editor of XPath 2.0 and XPath 3.0; and an invited expert on the W3C XQuery Working Group.
 He is also the author of the best-selling XSLT Programmer's Reference from Wrox Press, currently in its fourth edition.

-Michael has over thirty years' experience in the software industry.
-After a PhD at the University of Cambridge for research on database management technology, and then joined ICL, where he led design teams for a number of software products including several generations of database systems: his technical contributions were recognised by appointment as an ICL Fellow.
-During that time, ICL evolved from a mainframe computer manufacturer to a $4bn software and services company, now part of Fujitsu.
+Michael has over forty years' experience in the software industry.
+He gained a PhD at the University of Cambridge for research on database management technology, and then joined ICL, where he led design teams for a number of software products including several generations of database systems: his technical contributions were recognised by appointment as an ICL Fellow.
+During that time, ICL evolved from a mainframe computer manufacturer to a $4bn software and services company, and became part of Fujitsu.
 As well as managing Saxonica, Michael remains the lead designer and developer of the software.

 Penny Kay is a founding Director of Saxonica and the Company Secretary.
 Penny handles banking, tax, insurance, legal and personnel matters for the company.
 Previously Penny was a Civil Servant in the British Civil Service.

 O'Neil Delpratt joined Saxonica from a research project at the University of Leicester in 2010.
 He is a co-developer of the Saxon product, with specific responsibility for Saxon on .NET, and the C/C++, PHP and Python product Saxon/C.

 Before joining Saxonica, he completed his post-graduate studies at the University of Leicester.
 His thesis title was “In-memory Representations of XML documents”, which coincided with a C++ software development of a memory efficient DOM implementation, called Succinct DOM.

-O'Neil regularly publishes and presents papers at various XML conferences and is an invited expert on the W3C XQuery Working Group.
+O'Neil regularly publishes and presents papers at various XML conferences, and was an invited expert on the W3C XQuery Working Group.

 Sue Schreiber joined Saxonica in 2010; having spent the majority of her career at ICL, now part of the Fujitsu Group.
 Sue is Saxonica's commercial manager; she deals with Saxonica's clients and contracts.